vanesascode/vanesascode/README.md

 #### ✨  I love writing `clean code`.
 I use Eslint and Prettier and I am always keeping my code as simple, readable, consistent and scalable as possible.
 #### 🙋🏼‍♀️  When I create, I always prioritize the `user experience`, ensuring that the code I write meets the needs and expectations of the end users.
 #### 📄  I always keep clear and well-formated `documentation and commits` descriptions for my proyects, so that anyone joining the project can quickly understand everything in it.
 Now I am using [Conventional Commits](https://www.conventionalcommits.org)
 #### 🧪  `Testing` allows me to deliver high-quality software that not only meets functional requirements but also provides a seamless and satisfying user experience.
-I use Jest (unit testing) and Playwright (E2E)
+I use Jest & React-Testing (unit testing) and Playwright (E2E)